 Welcome back to Highlander, Season 1.
-Spoilers (and brutal combat to the death) lie ahead.
+Spoilers through the current episode (and brutal combat to the death) lie ahead.

 THE QUICK AND CLEAN SUMMARY: